 At that time, Packard, a board member of the David and Lucile Packard Foundation, began working to establish the Monterey Bay Aquarium, uniquely dedicated to understanding and preserving the Monterey Bay.
 She has served as the sole executive director of the aquarium since its 1984 opening, leading the institution through the establishment of various unprecedented exhibitions and conservation initiatives designed to expose and educate now more than 45 million visitors.

 One of the more dramatic and, perhaps, controversial exhibits opened in March of this year.
-The 7,000-foot Hot Pink Flamingos: Stories of Hope in a Changing Sea is dedicated to examining how climate change is affecting ocean life — but
+The 7,000-foot Hot Pink Flamingos: Stories of Hope in a Changing Sea is dedicated to examining how climate change is affecting ocean life — but it has been provocative.

 "There is compelling scientific evidence," said Packard," that climate change is dramatically affecting oceans worldwide in ways that threaten the survival of marine ecosystems and — ultimately — our human societies.
 But opinion polling shows that our knowledge and concern about climate change ends at the shore.
 I've seen the power of ocean animals to motivate and inspire the public.
 And I've seen the capacity of the public to move from caring about to caring for our oceans."